-Review of the borings, test pits, and test data indicates that the following factors will affect the pavement design and construction at this site:
+Review of the borings and test data indicates that the following factors will affect the pavement design and construction at this site:

 - The site is underlain by clays of moderate to high plasticity.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 3 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Brown Clay or Calcareous Clay or Marl / Limestone strata.
-The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings or test pits at the time of drilling / excavating.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 3 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the Brown Clay or Calcareous Clay / Marl strata.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.